markope/crossbarwww/website/crossbario/iotcookbook/Arduino-Yun-Basic-Setup.md

 ```

 If you haven't set up the wifi yet, now is the time to do so.
 If you previously did - do it again (we told you that it would be better to use ethernet - though it's a small hassle, really).

+> Note: On the next connect via SSH, you'll get a security warning, since the upgrade and the reset it did led to the creation of new SSH keys.
+You need to delete the previous SSH key from your keys file.
+This should be in the `.ssh` directory in your user directory.
+Each key here is one line, and the warning gives you the number of the line you need to delete.
+After you've deleted this, you'll be asked to accept the new SSH key since this is now considered an initial connect again.

 ## Next